emanuel-ruiz/standard_calculator/README.md

 ## User Guide

-- Build Equation using the
+- Build Equation using the built in buttons.